AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-09-01-kobo-vs-kindle/kobo-vs-kindle.md

 ## Library Size

+> There is no point in buying an e-reader if you don't have a decently sized collection of books to choose from.

 Both e-readers have access to an online store with lots of e-books.
 However, The number of books available in the Kindle store is slightly larger than the Kobo store.

 One of the significant differences is that the Kindles are locked to the Amazon store and only support the AZW format.
 In contrast, the Kobo natively supports multiple file formats, including PDFs.
 It is possible to convert and transfer other document formats onto Kindle using [Calibre](https://calibre-ebook.com/), a third-party software, but it's time-consuming.